 I arrived at retreat feeling broken-hearted and alone.
 I came home with a whole heart, tear stains on my yoga mat, and a community I will have for the rest of my life as I live out God’s calling.

 Since the Immersion Retreat, I have started the private practice God put on my heart.
 My specialties are in working with women with disordered eating, body concerns, and other health issues, including one of the most common causes of infertility—PCOS.
 I offer nutrition counseling and one-on-one yoga-inspired movement.
 I also love to write, and God allows me to use this passion through different avenues.
 God is calling me to focus on helping other women right now as I trust Him to grow our family in His time; however, this will look.
 Knowing I have God’s presence with me, and this new community of prayer warriors behind me gives me the courage I need as I step out into God’s calling on my life.

-The enrollment deadline for the next Holy Yoga Instructor training is August 31st and I can’t express to you enough how life changing and life giving this training and immersion experience was for me.
+The enrollment deadline for the next Holy Yoga Instructor Training is starting soon and I can’t express to you enough how life changing and life giving this training and immersion experience was for me.
 Check it out today and connect with an Enrollment Specialists to see how you can be a part of this amazing community!

 Dana Schaub MS RD LD RYT is a Registered Dietitian Nutritionist and Registered Yoga Teacher.
 She completed the 225 hour training through Holy Yoga in November of 2018 and has received additional training in chair/senior yoga and yoga with weights.
 Dana has a business and blog under the same name, Whole Self Care. (www.wholeselfcare.net) She loves to write and help others on their journey of taking care of themselves through faith-based nutrition counseling, stress management, and personalized movement sessions.
 She also enjoys dancing and spending time with her husband and 3 puppies.